 - ‘For ten years I walked this road alone, now I am surrounded by good company.
 And the journey is so much better with friends.’

 - ‘The course really helped to catapult me forwards in my writing journey.
 In no small way thanks to Catherine and my fellow writers.
 Their critique & support was/is phenomenal.’

 - ‘Understanding the external versus internal was a critical turning point in my writing career – I have the course to thank for that.’

 - ‘Facing some painful facts about my novel has lead me to a whole new and vastly improved place.
 Thank you Catherine Johnson and the brilliant CBC group I had the good grace to be landed with.’

 - ‘The course allowed me to see my work through the eyes of others, which was invaluable.
 I now try to look at each scene through fresh eyes.’

-You can find out more about The Scribblers, including their up-and-coming #peerpitch competition, here.
+You can find out more about The Scribblers here.

-We also offer a series of six-week novel writing courses for all-comers, check out all of our current courses here.
+We also offer a series of online courses in Writing and Illustrating Children’s Picture Books, check out all of our current courses here.